Turn a Shed into a Home Office

 If you have a small shed and not much space for windows, consider a skylight instead.
 Skylights let in more light than windows, and offer some free solar heating.

 To add artificial lighting and outlets for your office equipment, you may need a dedicated panel box for the shed.
 Unless you are an electric expert, you should definitely hire a professional to run the power line from your house, and to wire the shed.
 However, you might save money (and get a serious workout) by digging a trench at least one foot deep to bury your insulated power lines.
+Contact a one-call number before you start to dig.

 If you will mainly use a computer workstation during daylight hours, consider a small solar PV system for your shed.
 Talk to a local solar installer about an off-grid solar home office in your back yard.